-Federal Register/Vol. 67, No. 137/Wednesday, July 17, 2002 Rules and Re 47120 equipment are not bulk storage include a recon
+Federal Register/Vol. 67, No. 137/Wednesday, July 17, 2002 Rules and Register 47120 equipment are not bulk storage containers the requirement is include a recon ratantian system

-Standards 653 and 2610 for purposes of
+Standards 653 and 2610 for purposes of this section if you choose Other usual

-For certain smaller shop-built containers in which internal corrosion poses minimal risk of failure; which are înspected at least monthly; and, for which all sides are visible (i.e., the container has no contact with the ground), visual inspection alone might suffice, subject to good engineering practice.
+For certain smaller shop-built containers in which internal corrosion poses minimal risk of failure; which are inspected at least monthly; and, for which all sides are visible (i.e., the container has no contact with the ground), visual inspection alone might suffice, subject to good engineering practice.
 In such case the owner or operator must explain in the Plan why visual integrity testing alone is sufficient, and provide equivalent environmental protection.
 40 CFR 112.7(a)(2).
 However, containers which are in contact with the ground must be evaluated for integrity in accordance with industry standards and good engineering practice.